7 Best WordPress Hosting in 2024 to Host any WordPress Sites

 If you are starting or moving from an existing shared hosting, A2 Hosting is our most recommended hosting provider.
 It has perfectly matched performance and pricing.
 We’ve been testing them for the last five years and not for a single year, we’ve seen a decline in their performance.

-We have bought the Startup plan for our testing and it comes with Apache web server and SSD storage.
+We bought the Startup plan for our testing and it comes with Apache web server and SSD storage.
 We are pretty much satisfied with its performance, but we also recommend you to try their Turbo plans, which come with NVMe drives and Litespeed web server.

 However, we stand by what we see with our naked eyes, so if you are just getting started, the Startup plan is enough to make your site reliable and speedy.

-GreenGeeks
+5. GreenGeeks

 GreenGeeks is our next recommended choice for new to mid-level WordPress sites.
 Their performance and pricing are very similar to A2 Hosting, but it comes with a Litespeed server on all their plans, so the caching comes pretty much built-in.
 They’re also a green host, meaning they will plant a tree for each hosting account sold.

-Managed WordPress Hosting
+Best Fastest WordPress Hosting

-Rocket
+6. Rocket

 Rocket is the fastest and best managed hosting for WordPress.
 We have been testing their starter plan and since then, they’ve secured the top spot in our WordPress hosting benchmarks.
 Many companies claim to offer Cloudflare Enterprise, but Rocket does best integration, offering the highest range of speed and uptime.
 If you are moving from shared to managed hosting, then Rocket should be your ultimate choice.